-This year when I was getting ready to plant my spring garden, I was a little hesitant to plant according to frost date this year.
+When I was getting ready to plant my spring garden this year, I was a little hesitant to plant according to the frost date.
 In February, I had seen a local farmer post on Facebook something that sounded to me like pioneer weather wisdom:

 February thunder brings a May frost.

-It sounded like something out of the Farmer’s Alamanc.
-We had a thunderstorm on February 2, this year, and while our last frost date is usually around Mother’s Day (May 8), we had a frost on May 16.
-That frost damaged several crops in the area, and I was glad I had seen that farmer’s post and had waited to plant in my garden.
+It sounded like something out of the Farmer’s Almanac.
+We had a thunderstorm on February 2 this year, and while our last frost date is usually around Mother’s Day (May 8), we had a frost on May 16.
+That frost damaged several crops in the area, and I was glad I had seen that farmer’s post and waited to plant in my garden.

 When cottonwood starts to fly, it’s time to plant corn.

-I decided to explore 3 different books of old-time weather wisdom from colonial days through pioneer days:
+I decided to explore three different books of old-time weather wisdom from colonial days through pioneer days:

 - A Millennium Primer: Timeless Truths and Delightful Diversions

 - Ben Franklin’s Almanac of Wit, Wisdom, and Practical Advice

 People have been planting long before there were apps or the internet to tell you when, where, and how to plant in a garden.
 Planting was done by carefully watching signs in nature, including the weather and the moon.
 Over time, people noticed patterns for what worked and what didn’t.
 Those observations, in turn, became catchy sayings that could easily be taught to future generations.